bright/new-www/content/blog/the-role-of-performance-budgets-in-modern-software-development.md

 ## We have to go over the budget!

 Congratulations - you have enforced a strict budget in your application, and it has already prevented several changes that would degrade performance by accident.
-However, as products tend to grow over time, you have been adding more and more features to yours, and now you cannot do it anymore because your budget is exhausted.
+However, as products tend to grow over time, you have been adding more and more features to yours, and now **you cannot do it anymore because your budget is exhausted**.
 What should you do?

-You have to compromise.
-You can either:
+**You have to compromise.
+You can either:**

-* get back to previously added features and optimize them
+* get back to previously added features and optimize them,
-* decide to remove some feature to make place for a new one (or postpone interactivity with it)
+* decide to remove some feature to make place for a new one (or postpone interactivity with it),
-* completely abandon your idea and don't ship another feature
+* completely abandon your idea and don't ship another feature.

 As with a financial budget, when you go over the limit, then you have to reduce spending on leisure and move funds to bills instead.
 The same principle applies here.
 That's why **it's so important to have both engineers, designers, and stakeholders on the same page**.
 We all have to cooperate to answer the question and provide the best possible experience.